 In August 2017, MTA submitted for FTA/PMOC review a complete Quality Assurance Plan update, the MTA Purple Line Quality Assurance Plan Revision 8.0 dated May 2017, which supersedes the Purple Line Project Document for Quality that had been previously reviewed and accepted with comments.
 The MTA Purple Line Quality Assurance Plan Revision 8.0 incorporates the Concessionaire Quality Program, the Concessionaire's Design Quality Plan (CDQP) and the Concessionaire Construction Quality Plan, as well as an updated Document Control Plan.
 The PMOC completed its review of QAP Revision 8.0 in accordance with OP24 in October 2017, and found that the documents generally conformed to the OP.
-Minor comments were provided which can be addressed during the next update, which is anticipated to be submitted in early January 2019.
+Minor comments were provided which can be addressed during the next update, which is currently in process, as are the PLTP Quality Program (CQP), the Concessionaire's Design Quality Plan (CDQP) and the Concessionaire Design Services During Construction Plan (DSDC).